-Search Engine Optimisation (SEO) can be a very daunting topic for a lot of marketers.
+Search engine optimisation (SEO) can be a daunting topic for many marketers.

 Whether you’re a newbie or a seasoned professional, mastering SEO is not an easy feat.

-This is not because SEO is impossible to learn, but because a successful SEO strategy is made up of so many small moving parts.
-Not to mention, Google’s ever-changing algorithm.
+This is not because SEO is impossible to learn but because a successful SEO strategy comprises many small moving parts.
+Not to mention Google’s ever-changing algorithm.

 “Each year, Google makes hundreds of changes to search.
 While most of these changes are minor, Google occasionally rolls out a “major” algorithmic update (such as Google Panda and Google Penguin) that affects search results in significant ways.” – Moz

-The good news is that there are many online tools to help you analyse and implement your SEO strategy.
-Therefore, we have put together a list of SEO tools that will help make your life easier.
+The good news is that many online tools help you analyse and implement your SEO strategy.
+Therefore, we have put together a list of SEO tools to help make your life easier.

 1. The Search Result Pages

-This may sound a little obvious, but the search result pages are one of the best SEO tools you have at your disposal.
+This may sound obvious, but search result pages are one of the best SEO tools available.

-By using the search results you can check to see which pages on your website are indexed by simply typing in site:yoursite.com (replacing yoursite.com with your URL).
-This is also a great way to see how your website appears on the search result pages – if it’s looking a bit shabby, then you definitely need to read our 2nd SEO tool below.
+By using the search results through your project, you can see which pages on your website are indexed by simply typing in site:yoursite.com (replacing yoursite.com with your URL).
+This is also a great way to see how your website appears on search results.

-There are various SEO management platform tools available around the web from the likes of Moz, Ahrefs and more.
-SEMrush is a popular choice as they have a free version, alongside paid subscriptions.
+There are various SEO management platform tools available around the web, from the likes of Moz, Ahrefs, and more.
+SEMrush is popular as they have a free version alongside paid subscriptions.

-Through SEMrush you can do keyword research, competitor analysis and track your website as a ‘project’.
-Through your project, you can track keywords, run a site audit and get content ideas.
-The good thing about SEMrush is that they give you lots of information into why your website may have issues and how to go about fixing them.
+Through SEMrush, you can do keyword research, competitor analysis and track your website as a ‘project’.
+You can track keywords, run a site audit, and get content ideas through your project.
+The good thing about SEMrush is that it gives you lots of information about why your website may have issues and how to fix them.

-The need for speed is massive when it comes to websites in 2019 and beyond.
-Google believes a ‘slow’ webpage is any page which takes more than 2.5 seconds to load, according to their Test My Mobile Site Tool.
+The need for speed is massive for websites in 2023 and beyond.
+According to their Test My Mobile Site Tool, Google believes a ‘slow’ webpage is any page that takes more than 2.5 seconds to load.

 You can reduce an image file size through tools like Photoshop, alongside free online tools like these: